Parliamentary.ai

 Overview

 This bill approves several decisions made by the Council of the European Union.
-These decisions relate to Albania and Serbia's observer status in the European Union Agency for Fundamental Rights, and the signing of a competition law agreement between the EU and Canada.
-The bill ensures these decisions are legally binding within the UK.
+These decisions concern the participation of Albania and Serbia as observers in the European Union Agency for Fundamental Rights, and the signing of a competition law agreement with Canada.

 Description

-This bill utilizes Section 8 of the European Union Act 2011 to formally approve several key decisions made under Article 352 of the Treaty on the Functioning of the European Union (TFEU).
-Specifically, it approves:
+The European Union (Approvals) Bill ratifies four decisions made under Article 352 of the Treaty on the Functioning of the European Union (TFEU).
+These are:

-• The granting of observer status to Albania and Serbia within the European Union Agency for Fundamental Rights (EU Agency).
+• Approval of Albania's participation as an observer in the European Union Agency for Fundamental Rights (EU Agency for Fundamental Rights).

 Government Spending